botlabs-gg/yagpdb-docs-v2/content/learn/beginner/datatypes-1.md

 ### Numbers

 Numeric values can be represented in two ways, using integers (whole numbers) and floating-point numbers (numbers with a decimal point).
-In the bot's template actions, you can create an integer by simply writing a number, such as `5`.
+In the bot's template actions, you can create an integer by simply writing a whole number, such as `5`.
 For floating-point numbers, you can add a decimal point, like so: `5.0`.

 #### Integers